Visit Buenos Aires: The Ultimate Buenos Aires City Guide

 Last updated to ensure up-to-date information: July 2019

 Well, an almost local.
-I've lived in this ciudad de la furia for eight years now, for most of my adult life.
+I've lived in this ciudad de la furia for nearly a decade, for most of my adult life.
 We have a love/hate relationship with each other, the kind most passionate people, uh, I mean cities, can often illicit.
-Below I've written out all of the information I always give to my friends, and their friends and friends of friends (and on it goes) when they plan to visit Buenos Aires.
-If you have any questions about planning your own trip, just ask in the comments!
-I'd love to help anyone enjoy their time in my adopted hometown.

 First & Foremost, Forget about "Paris of South America"